Don't Stop Believin': Background

 This motif lyrically inspired the song as well.
 Cain and Perry thought the imagery brought to mind a story of two people leaving behind past lives in their hometown and boarding a midnight train to anywhere else.
 Perry liked the concept that the characters be a girl from a small town and a boy raised in the city.
 "We felt that every young person has a dream and sometimes where you grow up isn't where you're destined to be," Cain said.
 They copied the day's progress to cassette tapes and took them home for further review.
 Smith felt a regular rock beat wouldn't suit the entire song, so he supplemented it with melodic, syncopated additions on the tom-toms and ride cymbal bell, increasing its complexity as the song builds.
-The song was built backwards, as the title hook were the only lyrics the band had developed initially.
+The song was built backwards, as the title hook was the only lyric the band had developed initially.

 The band recorded the song at Fantasy Studios in Berkeley, California.
 Perry had a cold on the day of recording and was unable to make it, so its instrumental was tracked without him.
 The musicians found the song's tempo and varying sections difficult to record, especially Cain and bassist Ross Valory's intro.
 Co-producer Mike Stone turned on a verbal click track for the group to practise to; after about twenty minutes, they turned the machine off and recorded the song live in one take.
 Perry rejoined Journey the next week and also completed his vocals mainly in one take.
 Altogether, the song and its corresponding album came together under its budget and in about two months.
 Cain was grateful that Perry gave his ideas equal weight given his status as a new member of the band.

+Musical style

 Composition

-While a majority of songs have a refrain that is repeated several times throughout the song, the true chorus to "Don't Stop Believin (as well as the first mention of its title) is not heard until the end of the song, with only 0:50 left.
+While a majority of songs have a refrain that is repeated several times throughout the song, the true chorus to "Don't Stop Believin" (as well as the first mention of its title) is not heard until the end of the song, with only 0:50 left.
 The song's writers designated the musically similar sections before the chorus as the "pre-chorus".
 The song's structure is: